Noroff-FEU-Assignments/project-exam-2-mikkelworld/README.md

+# Note

+Please forgive the excessive loading time on first load.
+Heroku hibernates the website and API when it has been inactive for a while, so the first load is slow.

 # Admin login

 The login path is /login (it's also linked in the footer for the sake of whoever is marking this assignment)